CenterForOpenScience/osf.io/README.md

 $ bower install
 ```

-To install a new library:
+### To add a new front-end library

+Use this command when adding a new front-end dependency

 ```bash
 $ bower install zeroclipboard --save